Most web servers display its version and modules in use by default. Best security practices recommend that you

 As you can see, it leaks not only the Apache version (in this case outdated), but also the modules being used and their versions.
 The same applies to NGINX and IIS.

 To disable server banners on Apache, you will need to edit your httpd.conf and add:

 ServerSignature Off ServerTokens Prod

-If you are on shared servers, you will need to contact your hosting to do this change for you.
+If you’re on a shared server, you will need to contact your hosting provider to request they make the necessary change.

-Note that all WAF users are already protected against it.
+Note that all WAF users are already protected against this.